sssurvey/reader/README.md

 - Hilt: For dependency Injection
 - Room database: For offline reading

+# Setup

+You should run `./gradlew start` to config the project before developing.

+# More

 The Reader application will be made open source:

 [![Open Source Love svg1](https://badges.frapsoft.com/os/v1/open-source.svg?v=103)](https://github.com/ellerbrock/open-source-badges/)